 There is no information about the king today (2020).

-History of the kingdom Pedir
+History of the kingdom Pedir, 15th century

 After the kingdom of Sama Indra succumbed to the Kingdom of Aceh Darussalam, the next sultan of Aceh, Sultan Mahmud II Alaiddin Johan Sjah appointed king Husein Sjah as the young sultan in the autonomous Sama Indra country under the kingdom of Aceh Darussalam.
 The kingdom of Sama Indra was later renamed the kingdom of Pedir, which gradually transformed into the Pidie kingdom as it is known today.

 Initially, the area of the kingdom of Aceh only covered Banda Aceh and Aceh Besar, led by the father of Ali Mughayat Shah.
 When Mughayat Shah came to the throne, he succeeded in strengthening the forces and uniting the Aceh region in his power, including conquering the Pasai kingdom.